-- continue to undertake preclinical and clinical trials for our product candidates, including the Phase III trials of Oxytrex and PTI-901; - seek regulatory approvals for our product candidates; - · develop, formulate, manufacture and commercialize our drugs; - implement additional internal systems and develop new infrastructure; - acquire or in-license additional products or technologies, or expand the use of our technology; - maintain, defend and expand the scope of our intellectual property; and - hire additional personnel.
+- continue to conduct preclinical and clinical trials for our drug candidates, including the Phase III trials of Oxytrex and PTI-901 and formulation activities and Phase I trials of Remoxy; - · seek regulatory approvals for our drug candidates; - develop, formulate, manufacture and commercialize our drug candidates and drugs; - implement additional internal systems and develop new infrastructure; - acquire or in-license additional products or technologies, or expand the use of our technology; - · maintain, defend and expand the scope of our intellectual property; and - · hire additional personnel.

-Product revenue will depend on our ability to receive regulatory approvals for, and successfully market, our product candidates.
-If our development efforts result in regulatory approval and successful commercialization of our product candidates, we will generate revenue from direct sales of our products and/or, if we license our products to future collaborators, from the receipt of license fees and royalties from licensed products.
+Product revenue will depend on our ability to receive regulatory approvals for, and successfully market, our drug candidates.
+If our development efforts result in regulatory approval and successful commercialization of our drug candidates, we will generate revenue from direct sales of our drugs and/or, if we license our drugs to future collaborators, from the receipt of license fees and royalties from sales of licensed products.
+We conduct our research and development programs through a combination of internal and collaborative programs.
+We rely on arrangements with universities, our collaborators, contract research organizations and clinical research sites for a significant portion of our product development efforts.